 If you decide to visit it, come to the the very opening of it as it gets way too crowded soon after.

-Tip: Mariinsky Theatre
+Tip: Mariinsky Theatre in Saint Petersburg

 To dive deeper into the Russian culture, book tickets to Mariinsky Theatre!
 Constructed in 1860, it was named after the wife of the Russian tsar Alexander II Empress Maria.
 Mariinsky Theatre inherited the glory and the importance of Imperial Bolshoi Kamenny Theatre both in ballet and opera – now there is a Saint Petersburg Conservatory located in the spot with just a small part of the original Imperial Bolshoi Kamenny Theatre surviving.
 Many world famous Russian composers premiered their masterpieces on the stage of Mariinsky Theatre.